Macrocyclic ligand

-In coordination chemistry, a macrocyclic ligand is a macrocyclic ring having at least nine atoms (including all hetero atoms) and three or more donor sites that serve as ligands.
+In coordination chemistry, a macrocyclic ligand is a macrocyclic ring having at least nine atoms (including all heteroatoms) and three or more donor sites that serve as ligands.
 Crown ethers and porphyrins are prominent examples.
 Macrocyclic ligands often exhibit high affinity for metal ions, the macrocyclic effect.

 History

 Porphyrins and phthalocyanines have long been recognized as potent ligands in coordination chemistry as illustrated by numerous transition metal porphyrin complexes and the commercialization of copper phthalocyanine pigments.
 In the 1960s the synthesis of macrocylic ligands received much attention.
 One early contribution involved the synthesis of the "Curtis macrocycles", in which a metal ion serves as a template for ring formation.

 14-membered N4 macrocyclic ligands, called Curtis macrocycles, arise from the condensation of acetone and a nickel complex of ethylenediamine.

 Polyether macrocycles - or "crown" ligands - were also developed at that time.
 A few years later, three-dimensional analogs of crown ethers called "cryptands" were reported by Lehn and co-workers.